iflis7/iflis7/README.md

 ### Hafid Saadi

 Accounting + automation.
-I build the boring plumbing that makes ops actually run — Zoho, Odoo, n8n, UiPath, plus a bit of AI when it earns its keep.
+I build the boring plumbing that makes ops actually run — Zoho, n8n, UiPath, plus a bit of AI when it earns its keep.

 Based in Quebec.
-Working on TutoLys and a few client systems.
+Working on TutoLys and client systems.

 <br/>